 If you’ve had your home loan for more than 3 years, new research suggests that you could be paying too much.

-Refinancing your home loan could be one of the easiest ways to save money, so it makes good financial sense to review your home loan regularly to make sure you’re not paying more interest than you should be.
+In the wake of the Reserve Bank of Australia's recent decision to reduce the cash rate to 1.25% the mortgage market has never been more competitive, so it makes good financial sense to review your home loan regularly to make sure you're not paying more interest than you should be.
 However, saving money on a lower interest rate is just one of the benefits to refinancing.
 By reviewing your home loan you may also be able to:

 - Gain flexible features that are not available with your current loan